 WHAT HAPPENS IF THE PARENT DOES NOT AGREE WITH PART OR ALL OF THE IEP?

 If the student already has an IEP in place, and the parent disagrees with the new IEP, the old IEP will remain in effect.
 If only part of the new IEP is not agreed to, that part will not go into effect until the issue is resolved.
 There is place on the IEP document under consent where the parent can state the part of the IEP to which he/she does not agree.

-Parents may tape record the meeting if they notify other members of the IEP team in writing at least 24 hours prior to the meeting.
-The school may also tape record the IEP meeting if it notifies the parent 24 hours prior to the meeting.
+Parents may audio record the meeting if they notify other members of the IEP team in writing at least 24 hours prior to the meeting.
+The school may also audio record the IEP meeting if it notifies the parent 24 hours prior to the meeting.
 However, if the parent objects, then the meeting will not be recorded.